Axedyson/syncbase/README.md

 ### TODO

 - Urql setup & Build register and login page and connect them to the user server api
-- Setup [graphql inspector](https://graphql-inspector.com/) in CI env and in lintstage if possible
-- Do I really need `react-is` for urql ssr?
-- Do I really need all the graphql-code-gen packages installed in package.json in web?
-- Read more up on graphql-code-gen & zod
 - Properly implement CSRF protection
 - Properly implement session cookie expiration
 - Storybook